 How long do cyber attacks take to detect?

-Once detected, an attack often persists for another 69 days on average.
 Companies that can subdue attacks in less time can save hundreds of thousands of dollars in recovery costs.

 What are the best cybersecurity prevention techniques?

 Organizations are responsible for protecting customer data and keeping it from unauthorized access.
-As unsettling as these cybersecurity statistics may be, part of a company’s duty is to ensure its cybersecurity defense system has everything it needs to succeed.
+As unsettling as these cybersecurity statistics might be, part of a company’s duty is to ensure its cybersecurity defense system has everything it needs to succeed.

 Cybersecurity Statistics: Summary

-Cybersecurity is a big issue and it’s only getting bigger.
+Cybersecurity is a big issue, and it’s only getting bigger.
 As phishing attempts, malware, identity theft, and huge data breaches increase daily, the world is looking at an epidemic that will only be solved with worldwide action.